Dhruthiii/Titanic-Classification-for-datascience/README.md

 - 👋 Hi, I’m @Dhruthiii
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
+- 🌱 I'm currently learning javascript
+  Have a knowledge on Python
 - 💞️ I’m looking to collaborate to my project

 <!---